 The Find Objects tool is a modeless dialog box that may be toggled on and off by the system action [WSSearch].
-In a default Session, this is attached to a MenuItem in the Tools menu and a Button on the session toolbar.
-This tool allows you to search the active workspace for objects that satisfy various criteria.
+In a default Session, this action is attached to a MenuItem in the Tools menu and a Button on the session toolbar.

+The Find Objects tool allows you to search the active workspace for objects that satisfy various criteria.